damian-majewski/openai-response-extractor/README.md

 - `./outputs`: Directory for storing the generated output files.
 - `./responses`: Directory for responses.

+## System message generator
+- `./system-messages/gen-system-messages.sh` - will generate new system-messages files which can be used as a parameter (prefix)
+- `./system-messages/categories.txt` - contains system messages with categories

 # Usage OpenAI Response Extractor

 ## Send API call with file
 - `python request_api.py prompts/text_file`
 - `python request_api.py --n 5 --t 0.7 prompts/text_file`
-- `python request_api.py --system_message_file ./system-messages/_Default/youareanailangu_1679683410_905.txt prompts/text_file` - you can select the system message to be used when creating answer
+- `python request_api.py --system_message_file ./system-messages//_Default189_youareanailangu_1679744083 prompts/text_file` - you can select the system message to be used when creating answer

 ## Extract and merge the output (below script is initiated automatically in the previous)
 - `python extract_merge.py` - without argument will extract latest response file
 - `python extract_merge.py responses/output_1679591528.json` - will extract file from the path

+## Model: GPT3.5-Turbo
+Same options, different script
+- `python request_api_gpt3.5.py`
+- `python extract_merge_gpt3.5.py`